Greenhouse Gas Fluxes - Static Chamber Method

 Sampling Frequency: Depends on the experiment, time of year, and research objective.
 As part of our sampling program of the LTER Main Cropping System Experiment (MCSE), GHG fluxes are measured weekly to monthly throughout the growing season (since 1991) and monthly throughout the winter (since 2013).
 Fluxes are often episodic and associated with major agronomic events like tillage and fertilization.

-In situ static (closed-cover) flux chambers consist of a cylindrical metal base and an airtight plastic cover.
+In situ static (closed-cover) flux chambers consist of a cylindrical metal base and an airtight plastic lid.
 Bases are semi-permanently installed in the field, removed only for agronomic operations or repair.
-Gas fluxes are measured by fitting the chamber cover to the base and then removing headspace samples at approximate 10-20-minute intervals over the course of an hour.
-Gas samples are taken by inserting a 10 mL syringe through a rubber septum in the chamber cover and, after gently mixing chamber gases by slowly pumping the syringe several times, withdrawing 10 mL.
+Gas fluxes are measured by fitting the chamber lid to the base and then removing headspace samples at approximate 10-20-minute intervals over the course of an hour.
+Gas samples are taken by inserting a 10 mL syringe through a rubber septum in the chamber lid and, after gently mixing chamber gases by slowly pumping the syringe several times, withdrawing 10 mL.
 The first 10 mL sample is used to flush a vented, glass storage vial.
 The vial’s needle vent is then removed and a second 10 mL gas sample from the chamber is injected into the sealed vial, which is stored over pressurized.
 For analysis of N2O, CH4, and CO2, see Analysis of Greenhouse Gases protocol.

 Preparation (1 day before sampling)